PHOTOSPHERE

 Reflection

-By omitting color, the image becomes more abstract.
-A black and white photo is no longer true to life, it has become its own simplified representation.
+By omitting color, the image becomes more abstract, a possibility how we may experience reality.
 This creates space for something that you had not noticed before, and what would otherwise have remained hidden can come to light.

 pijl